lfyszy/cola-round/day0/drive/statement/zh-cn.md

 {{ s('background') }}

-> Yeah, I can’t do these long drives sitting in the back seat.
+> Yeah, I can't do these long drives sitting in the back seat.
 >
 >
-> Thinking’bout that one night when the world caught fire.
+> Thinking'bout that one night when the world caught fire.
 >
 > Baby, and your eyes brightened up this dark scene.
 >